 Thanks to CascadeType.ALL

-, associated entity Publisher
+, the associated entity Publisher

 will be saved at the same time with Book